redblade7/smtoomuch/README.md

 # smtoomuch

-YKYWTMSMW Fortunes for Linux v6.13-preview1
+YKYWTMSMW Fortunes for Linux v6.13

 Created by redblade7

-* v6.13-preview1 released on February 11, 2018
+* v6.13 released on February 23, 2018
-* v6.12 released on December 23, 2017
 * v6.0/book v6 released on September 10, 2017 (Ami Mizuno's Birthday)
 * v5.x series released and updated during May 2017